The Future of Open Education at MIT/Harvard

 Another professor fear is around people cheating off of open source homework solutions.
 Unfortunately, currently, frets and sororities internally share solutions anyways, giving them a leg up while professors are kept in the dark.
 Now, generative AI can already train on textbooks and solutions to solve many homework problems.
 The long term antidote is cultural: the novelty of student projects and performance on tests will become the most important evaluation metrics, in turn making genuinely finished homework imperative (a truth we hope students will eventually grasp as that focus shifts).

-And for copyrights?
+Copyrights are one of the biggest issues with open sourcing content, especially with images and videos.
 MIT OCW reportedly told possible donors that 80% of their contribution would go to copyright overhead.
-We can start with classes that don’t have any copyright overhead with math-focused courses like physics, econ, and computer science.
-For courses with images, we can create pipelines that automatically detect those images and in their place, embed a portal with an iframe to the original source.
+We intend to start with classes that don’t have any copyright overhead with math-focused courses like physics, econ, and computer science.
+For courses with images, we are building an automated pipeline that automatically detect those images and in their place, embed a portal with an iframe to the original source.
 For images we can’t replace, we can use AI models to re-create images from scratch (i.e. image -> description -> image) to convey sufficiently similar content.

 The reason OCW can only open source ~30 classes/semester out of the 1500+ taught each semester is primarily due to video recording.
 Videos are manually edited frame by frame to blur out student faces, align slides, and switch angles.
 Then, they are sent to a manual transcription firm that charges thousands of dollars per course.
 We can significantly cut down on the edit time by using AI to blur student faces to keep their privacy, automatically detect slides and put them in perspective, and auto-align video angles and choose the one with the most motion.
 Then, Whisper (with crowdsourced post-processing, starting with Wikimedia editors) can help caption these kinds of non-profit, high-technical expertise, open-access videos at scale.